 Some counties don't mandate a septic inspection before a sale, while others require an in-depth inspection.
 To find out if you need to have a septic inspection before a sale, check with your county's health department.
 Completing your own pre-inspection can also help you identify any issues.

 If the seller knows of any issues with the septic system, the law requires them to disclose it to the buyer.
-If the seller doesn’t disclose the information and the buyer finds out, a pricy lawsuit could be in order.
+If the seller doesn't disclose the information and the buyer finds out, a pricey lawsuit could be in order.

 Sellers and buyers alike wonder whose responsibility it is to repair damage to the septic system.
 It typically falls on the seller's shoulders to repair the septic system, but you can negotiate costs as part of the deal.